KirstenBirchHaakansson/EUMAP_git/README.md

 ## Inputs

 1.    fish_ca_atl27.tsv: new file downloaded from EORUSTAT
-2. EU opening quota.csv: Using the file Joel distributed September 2018 *remember to add code for StockID in script 3_*
+2. EU opening quota 2017.csv: Using the file Joel distributed September 2018 *remember to add code for StockID in script 3_*
 3. Nephrops landings 2015.csv: Using the file from 2016.
 Don't know who made it and how.
 4. RCM MED landings.csv: Using the file from 2016 - not relevant for Denmark
 5.    patch_codIIIa_DNK.txt: Updated the file from 2016 with figures from advice sheet